Xorlent/NPS-Log-Visualizer/README.md

   - Expect execution to take about 1 second for every 10MB of logfile.
 If you cancel before the process has completed, it will not save the backfill state.
 - On subsequent runs, simply execute ParseNPSLogs.ps1
 - If the parser has not run for some period of time, you can catch up by again running the backfill command.
+- Once data has been sent to InfluxDB, open the [imported dashboard](http://localhost:3000/dashboards) to see the results.
 ### Script details
 #### ParseNPSLogs.ps1
 This is the main program script.
 The tool can process about 10MB of log data per second, so plan accordingly if you will be backfilling a large amount of data.